Dango3010/scheduler/planning.md

   2. setInterviewer:function - a function that accepts an interviewer id.
 This function will simply be passed down to the <InterviewerListItem>
   3. interviewer:number - a number that represents the id of the currently selected interviewer

+## appointment component
+  a user will be able to create, edit and delete an appointment within the appointment component. the component will display differently depending on what kind of task the user is completing.
+    each of these views (Empty, Show, Form, Confirm, Status and Error) will be child components of the <Appointment> component.